Beverly Asroff, Piano and Musikgarten

 Talitha has been teaching violin privately since 1996.
 Her professional career includes performances with the Pennsylvania Regional Ballet Orchestra, Trinity Lutheran Church in Camp Hill, the Sylvan Chorale Chamber Orchestra, Dave Stahl's Sacred Orchestra, Dickinson College Department of Theatre and Dance, Messiah College Choral Arts Society, the Alumni Chorale of Lebanon Valley College, Cantate Carlisle, and the Lebanon County Choral Society.
 She also performs regularly with Cherrywood String Ensembles.
 Talitha is a 1999 graduate of Lebanon Valley College.

 Dean Howey is very happy to be back at Lebanon Valley College teaching guitar and ukulele.
 Howey has performed up and down the East Coast and internationally in Europe and Mexico in rock, country, and pop bands, choirs, and concert bands as a touring musician.
 An LVC graduate himself with a B.S. in Music Education and Guitar, Howey is happy to be spreading music at his Alma Mater.
 Currently, Dean instructs next door at Palmyra Area Middle School teaching guitar, bass, and ukulele.

 Anne Kim, Piano

-Anne Kim studied piano performance as her major at Brandon University and the University of Alberta in Canada where she earned her 2 bachelor of music degrees and a master of music degree.
+Anne Kim studied piano performance as her major at Brandon University and the University of Alberta in Canada where she earned her two bachelors of music degrees and a master of music degree.
 She also studied at the Banff Center of Fine Arts with many distinguished teachers and outstanding concert pianists from all over the world with a full scholarship.